jupyter/nbdime/docs/source/installing.rst

     py.test

 from the project root.
+If you have python 2 and python 3 installed, you may need to run

+    python3 -m pytest

+to run the tests with python 3.
 See the pytest documentation for more options.

 If you have notebooks with interesting merge challenges, please consider contributing them to nbdime as test cases!